 Toora’s Residential Health Treatment Program, Lesley’s Place assists women, trans women and feminine-identifying people aged 18 or older, with or without accompanying children, who are impacted by drug and/or alcohol dependencies.
 Clients are provided with accommodation and are required to enter having undergone a period of abstinence from substances or having undergone withdrawal.

 Withdrawal can occur within a supervised inpatient setting or community-based setting.
-Community-based withdrawal clients will be screened and need to provide a negative drug/alcohol result on entry.
-Women on pharmacotherapies and benzodiazepines are accepted into the program.
+All clients will be screened and need to provide a negative drug/alcohol result on entry.
+Women on pharmacotherapies are accepted into the program.

+Rent for our accommodation is set as per Toora’s Housing Factsheet.
+Clients are asked to make a meals contribution.
+Women in our accommodation are eligible for rent assistance from Centrelink.
 Case management services are free.
-Rent for our accommodation is set as per Toora Housing Factsheet.
-Note: Women staying at Lesley’s Place are asked to make a meals contribution.
-Women in our supported accommodation are eligible for rent assistance from Centrelink.